 - 4. Take food pellets, hay, and water in your carry-on bag to offer at all layovers.

-- Also take medical supplies and other supplies listed on page 3.
+- Also take medical supplies and other supplies listed above.

 - 6. Check with the airline on their requirements for a health certificate.